U.S. considering restrictions on China's telecoms companies: WSJ

 The Army and Air Force have more than 3,100 stores around the world, and also sell goods online to military personnel.
 The Navy Exchange has more than 300 stores worldwide, as well as stores aboard more than 100 ships.

-Reporting by Tim Ahmann; Writing by Mohammad Zargham; editing by David Alexander and James Dalgleish
+Reporting by Tim Ahmann and Dustin Volz; Writing by Chris Sanders and Mohammad Zargham; editing by David Alexander and James Dalgleish